Step 7: Give redundancy notice

 How much notice you should give

-The amount of notice you should give employees depends on how long they've worked for you.
+The statutory notice period depends on how long the employee has worked for you.
+If they've worked for you for:

-- less than 1 month – they do not have the right to statutory notice
+- less than 1 month – no statutory notice

-- 1 month to 2 years – the minimum notice is 1 week
+- 1 month up to 2 years – statutory notice is 1 week

-- 2 to 12 years – the minimum notice is 1 week for each year they've worked
+- 2 to 12 years – statutory notice is 1 week for each complete year they worked

-- 12 years or more – the minimum notice is 12 weeks
+- 12 years or more – statutory notice is 12 weeks

 When the notice period starts